 Education and Training

-Ask us about bespoke hepatitis B and hepatitis C training for your team or workplace!
+FREE tailored hepatitis B and hepatitis C training for your team or workplace anywhere in Victoria

-- Free interactive and evidence based workforce development can be provided in your workplace or online.
-We tailor the session to suit your learning needs and the audience.
+Free interactive and evidence based workforce development provided in your workplace or online.
+The education is tailored to suit your learning needs and the audience.

 - The fastest rising cause of cancer death is from liver cancer, primarily caused by untreated chronic hepatitis B & C.